imperva/frida-jit-unpacker/docs/02_description.markdown

 The Frida-Jit-unPacker aims at helping researchers and analysts understand the behavior of malicious .NET packed samples in order to provide a mitigation.
 This tool uses the [Frida instrumentation toolkit](https://frida.re/) to inject scripts into [the CLR](https://en.wikipedia.org/wiki/Common_Language_Runtime) and manipulate the behavior of the .NET executable to retrieve the original code.
 More precisely, this tool intercepts the communication between the CLR components in order retrieve the original IL code of a packed assembly.
+To stay under the radar, the tool doesn't use the prepareMethod function.
+Therefore, only methods that compiled during execution will be recovered.

 If you liked this software, please, add a GitHub star ⭐️, thank you !